20 Ways to Change a Conversation Topic Over Text

 This approach gives the impression that the new topic naturally came to your mind during the course of the conversation.
 It’s spontaneous and keeps the discussion flowing.

-See also 20 Funny Ways to Start a Text Conversation
+See also 15 Ways to Start a Conversation about a Salary Raise

 12. Recalling a Memory